watzmonium/LS215/NOTES.md

       pick out the odds, print it

   'The higher the level of abstraction that you work with, the more declarative your code is.'

+  # built-in JS functions

+    - forEach is preferred for iteration over loops it accepts a callback function as an argument forEach(function (element, index, array))

+    - Object.entries returns an array of arrays, each containing K-V pairs from an object
+    - Object.fromEntries reverses that